 Mixing.
 Mixing should begin within 1 hour of distribution of the fly ash.
 The fly ash, soil, and required water should be thoroughly mixed, blended, and pulverized by approved road mixers or by a depth-controlled rotary tiller.
 Except as provided hereinafter, the Contractor should continue mixing and applying water until all material will pass a 1-inch screen.
 Scarifying and mixing should be controlled to provide uniform depth within 0.1 ft of the depth specified.
 If, in the opinion of the geotechnical engineer's designated representative the material was mixed to a depth greater than indicated on the drawing or as specified herein, additional fly ash should be added to achieve the desired application rate.
-If in the opinion of the geotechnical engineer's designated representative, the material was mixed to a depth less than indicated on the drawing or specified, the material should be remixed.
+If in the opinion of the geotechnical engineer's designated representative, the material was mixed to a depth less than indicated on the drawing or specified, the material was mixed to a depth less than indicated on the drawing or specified, the material was mixed to a depth less than indicated on the drawing or specified, the material was mixed to a depth less than indicated on the drawing or specified, the material was mixed to a depth less than indicated on the drawing or specified, the material should be remixed.